p-lambda/wilds/README.md

 | Amazon        |                    |                   |                 |
 | Py150         | 0.1                | 0.8               |                 |

+We have an [executable version](https://worksheets.codalab.org/worksheets/0x52cea64d1d3f4fa89de326b4e31aa50a) of our paper on CodaLab that contains all of the output of  This contains the exact commands, code, and data used for each experiment reported in our paper.
+The trained model weights for every experiment can also be found there.

+## Using the WILDS package
 ### Data loading

 The WILDS package provides a simple, standardized interface for all datasets in the benchmark.